oraclekid12/rulebook2024/content.md

 Directly after the announcement of an action, methuselahs get the opportunity to play cards or use effects "as the action is announced".
 After every Methuselah declined to play a card or generate an effect while holding the impulse, this step concludes.\
 \
 **3. Modifications to the action**\
-\
 Action modifiers and reaction cards can be played during an action at any time after the action has been announced until its resolution.
 Both can alter properties of the action, like action modifiers to increase the bleed amount further (e.g. Conditioning) or reactions to reduce the bleed amount (e.g. Protected District).
 The effect of an action modifier or a reaction card lasts for the duration of the current action.
 Additionally, some cards and other effects can be used to increase or decrease (even below 0) a minion's stealth or intercept, as noted on card text.
 Stealth can be added during an action only when needed, that is, only if the action is currently being blocked and the blocking minion has enough intercept to block the acting minion.
 Likewise, intercept can be added during an action only when needed, only by a blocking minion when the acting minion's stealth exceeds their intercept.
 Note that all modifications made to a minion's stealth or intercept remain in effect for the duration of the action.
 Increased stealth and intercept return to normal after the action is resolved.\
 \
 **4. Evaluation of block attempts**\
-\
 To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept The action is blocked if the blocker's intercept is equal to or greater than the acting minion's stealth.\
 \
 **5. After blocks are declined**\
 If all Methuselahs have declined to block, there is another opportunity to modify the action, play cards or use effects before the action resolution step.
 If the action has been blocked, this step is skipped.

 Alexis decides not to block, so then Sarah plays Bonding (an action modifier that adds 1 to the bleed).
 Alexis is bled for 2 pool.\
-\
-**6. Action resolution**\
-\
-If no attempt is successful and no more attempts are made, then the action is successful, and the cost of the action is paid.\
-\
-There are three ways how an action can be resolved: If the action is blocked, combat ensues between the acting and blocking minion.

 > **ENDING AN ACTION**\
 > If an effect **ends the action** after block resolution, that makes the action end unsuccessfully.
 > Actions that are ended are over: action modifiers and reactions cannot be played anymore.

-successful action
-the cost of the action is paid and the effects of the successful action take place.
-For political actions, the referendum takes place. successful action with no effect
-If the action cannot take effect, but it has not been blocked, it is still successful.
-A reason might be that a bleed got reduced to 0 or if the cost of the action cannot be paid in full. unsuccessful action / block resolution successful block The effects of the action do not take place when the action is blocked; it is unsuccessful.
-The blocking minion is locked and enters combat with the acting minion (see Combat).
-The resolution of a blocked action is also called block resolution.
+**6. Action resolution**\
 Action resolution constitutes itself of the payment of the action and the effect, e.g. the referendum, combat or the bleed.
 The effects are handled after the minion paid for the action.
 The resolution of the effect constitutes an opportunity to play special modifier or reaction cards.
 Typically, these read “after bleed resolution”, “after referendum” or “after combat”.
 If your pool is reduced to 0 (or below), but pool is gained over the course of effect resolution (e.g. Ancient Influences), you are not ousted.
+The resolution of a blocked action is also called block resolution.
+\
+There are three ways how an action can be resolved:

+* **successful action:** the cost of the action is paid and the effects of the successful action take place.
+For political actions, the referendum takes place.
+* **successful action with no effect:** If the action cannot take effect, but it has not been blocked, it is still successful.
+A reason might be that a bleed got reduced to 0 or if the cost of the action cannot be paid in full.
+* **block resolution:** The effects of the action do not take place when the action is blocked; it is unsuccessful.
+The blocking minion is locked and enters combat with the acting minion (see Combat).

 > **ACTION FIZZLE**\